doug147/bad_vivox/README.md

 # bad_vivox
- Stop the many vivox related errors in the ARK Dev Kit
+ Stop the many vivox related errors in the ARK Dev Kit using detours and dll proxying